Prodentim Ingredients Explained – Full Formula Breakdown 2026

 ProDentim Oral Probiotic

-Chewable probiotic formula designed to support teeth, gums and oral microbiome balance.
+Chewable probiotic formula designed to support teeth, gums, fresh breath, and oral microbiome balance.

 - ✔ Fresh breath support